johndelacroix/almost-pair-a-dice/README.md

 ```
 ...

+5. Run the following endpoints to simulate dice distribution:
+* http://localhost:8080/diceroll (By default diceCount=3&diceSides=6&rollCount=100 but you can specify other values and append it in the endpoint i.e. `http://localhost:8080/diceroll?diceCount=6&diceSides=9&rollCount=69`)
+* http://localhost:8080/dicedistribution (By default diceCount=3&diceSides=6 but you can specify other values and append it in the endpoint i.e. `http://localhost:8080/diceroll?diceCount=6&diceSides=9`)

 ## Packages and Resources
 The building blocks of the app comprises of packages.
 These are residing inside `src->main->java` folder
 Resources folder(`src->main->resources`) contains folders for storing binary files, data files, image files, properties files, etc. which will be utilized by the Springboot application.